When the “Best Essay” Isn’t Ideal

 Counselor Communications

-If counselors ask if an essay is “still flagging as AI,” you don’t need to respond directly.
-When we send AI reports to counselors, we ask them to email the team directly with questions.
-If you would like to respond with a counselor note, we recommend that you focus on what you’ve done as an educator, not on what the student has done nor on whether the essay is flagging as AI.
+If counselors ask if an essay is “still flagging as AI,” please respond with a quick note that focuses on what you’ve done as an educator, not on what the student has done, nor on whether the essay is flagging as AI.

 For example: